adompeldorius/springrollup/zk-rollup-with-less-calldata.md

 ## Example 2: Batch of transfers from Alice to 1000 recipients

 Suppose Alice is a big employer and want to send salaries to 1000 people.
-She may then batch them all together to save calldata.
+She may then batch the transfers to save calldata.
 The procedure for this is the same as in Example 1 above, but she will add all 1000 transactions to `pendingTransactions` before sending the `ProcessTransactions` operation.

 ## Discussion